Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Introduction

 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:motivation}, I highlight the main motivations for developing this framework.
-In Sec.~\ref{sec:methods}, I describe in detail the Bayesian normalizing flow, its training, implementation, and calibration.
-In Sec.~\ref{sec:results}, I demonstrate the accuracy and interpretability of the quantified uncertainties for a fiducial BBH PopSynth dataset while also highlighting the data amplification potential of PopSynth emulators.
-I conclude in Sec.~\ref{sec:discussion} with a summary of the main developments presented and the follow-up investigations planned for the near future.
+In Sec.~\ref{sec:motivation}, we highlight the main motivations for developing this framework, compare with previous studies in Sec.~\ref{sec:previous}, and describe the PopSynth datasets used for our demonstrations in Sec.~\ref{sec:data}.
+We discuss in Sec.~\ref{sec:methods:flows}, NF emulators for PopSynth simulations and demonstrate applications for data-augmentation and SBI.
+In Sec.~\ref{sec:methods:bnf} our detailed implementation of the Bayesian normalizing flow, its training, and calibration.
+We document our code and outline the applications of our uncertainty quantification framework in Secs.~\ref{sec:code}, \ref{sec:application}.
+In Sec.~\ref{sec:results}, we demonstrate the accuracy and interpretability of the quantified uncertainties for a fiducial BBH PopSynth dataset while also highlighting the role played by uncertainty quantification in data augmentation.
+We conclude in Sec.~\ref{sec:discussion} with a summary of the main developments presented and the follow-up investigations planned for the near future.

-\section{Motivation: the necessity of UQ for state-of-the-art simulators}
+\section{Motivation: the necessity of UQ for high-fidelity simulators}